slowproj/slowdash/ExampleProjects/ReverseProxy/Nginx/README.md

 $ htpasswd -bc nginx/htpasswd USERNAME PASSWD
 ```
 This will create the `htpasswd` file under `nginx`.

+This uses the MD5 encryption.
+If you want to use a more secure bcrypt encryption, add option `-B` to the `htpasswd` command.
+This might affect page loading performance significantly.

 #### Using SlowDash utils
 ```bash